hachibeeDI/mitsuba/README.md

 2. Pluggable

    Task queue backend layer is pluggable, so users are able to choose that by their preference.
-   So far, amqp protocol (almost equals RabbitMQ) is only supported.
+   So far, amqp protocol and Amazon SQS is supported.

-   As next steps, we are going to support Amazon SQS and Redis.
+   As next steps, we are going to support Redis.

 3. Simple